nginxinc/nginx-azure-workshops/labs/lab2/readme.md

     export MY_RESOURCEGROUP=s.dutta-workshop
     ```

+2. Within your terminal, make sure you are within the workshop repositories `/labs` directory.

+    ```bash
+    # Check your current directory
+    pwd
+    ```

+    ```bash
+    ##Sample Output##
+    <Root directory where you git cloned the workshop repo>/nginx-azure-workshops/labs
+    ```

-1. Create the Ubuntu VM that would be acting as your backend application server using below command:
+3. Create the Ubuntu VM that would be acting as your backend application server using below command:

     ```bash
     az vm create \